MinwooHan84/beta2AR/README.md

 # Summary
-This repository contains the collection of GROMACS input file of ten beta2AR-ligand system and python scripts for attention map analysis.
+This repository contains the collection of GROMACS input file of ten beta2AR-ligand systems and python scripts for attention map analysis.

 # Folder description
 attention_map_analsys/